awsdocs/aws-cdk-guide/v2/cli.md

 ### Disabling rollback<a name="cli-deploy-norollback"></a>

-One of AWS CloudFormation's marquee features is its ability to roll back changes so that deployments are atomic—they either succeed or fail as a whole\.
+AWS CloudFormation has the ability to roll back changes so that deployments are atomic\.
+This means that they either succeed or fail as a whole\.
 The AWS CDK inherits this capability because it synthesizes and deploys AWS CloudFormation templates\.

-Rollback makes sure your resources are in a consistent state at all times, which is vital for production stacks\.
-However, while you're still developing your infrastructure, some failures are inevitable, and rolling back failed deployments just slows you down\.
+Rollback makes sure that your resources are in a consistent state at all times, which is vital for production stacks\.
+However, while you're still developing your infrastructure, some failures are inevitable, and rolling back failed deployments can slow you down\.

-For this reason, the CDK Toolkit allows you to disable rollback by adding `--no-rollback` to your `cdk deploy` command\.
+For this reason, the CDK Toolkit lets you disable rollback by adding `--no-rollback` to your `cdk deploy` command\.
 With this flag, failed deployments are not rolled back\.
 Instead, resources deployed before the failed resource remain in place, and the next deployment starts with the failed resource\.
 You'll spend a lot less time waiting for deployments and a lot more time developing your infrastructure\.

 ### Hot swapping<a name="cli-deploy-hotswap"></a>

-Use the `--hotswap` flag with `cdk deploy` to attempt to update your AWS resources directly instead of generating a AWS CloudFormation changeset and deploying it\.
+Use the `--hotswap` flag with `cdk deploy` to attempt to update your AWS resources directly instead of generating an AWS CloudFormation changeset and deploying it\.
 Deployment falls back to AWS CloudFormation deployment if hot swapping is not possible\.

 Currently hot swapping supports Lambda functions, Step Functions state machines, and Amazon ECS container images\.
 The `--hotswap` flag also disables rollback \(i\.e\., implies `--no-rollback`\)\.